-Some annuities are immediate.
 Immediate annuities are ideal for people concerned about outliving their savings.
-A lump sum payment to the insurance company repurposes part of their current assets into guaranteed income for life or a chosen period of time.
+A lump sum payment to the insurance company repurposes part of their current assets into guaranteed income for life or a chosen period.

-A life settlement is the sale of a life insurance policy that is no longer needed or wanted by the owner.
-For more than the current cash value.
 The policy owner gets a lump sum more than the current cash value for any immediate need.
 The buyer pays the remaining premiums and receives the death benefit upon the insured’s death.
-It’s a surprise source of cash that’s two-fold.
+It’s a surprising source of cash that’s two-fold.

 Business Insurance Solutions